TrevorLovesMommy/sqlalchemy-challenge/README.md

 <h1>Exploring Honolulu's Climate</h1>

 The goal for this assignment is to explore Honolulu's climate through the city's precipitation data and create a Flask API to based on the exploreation queries.

-<h2></h2>
+This project is divided into 2 parts.

+<h2>Part 1: Data exploration with Python and SQLAlchemy</h2>

+Using Python and SQLAlchemy,

-1. Explore Honolulu's climate through the city's pricipitations data
+  Explore Honolulu's climate through the city's pricipitations data

+1.
 <ul>
   <li>Used Python to connect to the data stored in a sqlite db with SQLAlchemy</li>
 </ul>